Collaborative Filtering - The Foundations & Classic Flaws

 1. Neighborhood-based CF only sees the surface level behavior.

-Imagine you’re a user who likes horror, comedy, and drama.
-But suppose there’s no one else on the platform who likes all three genres at once.
-You’ll probably have a few clicks with horror fans, a few with comedy fans, and a few with drama fans, but never enough with any single group to be considered similar.
+Imagine a user who likes horror, comedy, and drama.
+But if no other user shares the interest in these exact three genres at once, the user will have low similarity scores with everyone.
+They’ll probably have a few clicks with horror fans, a few with comedy fans, and a few with drama fans, but never enough with any single group to be a neighbour.
 Your similarity score with everyone would be low even though your taste overlaps with many users in parts.

 In summary this approach can’t capture composite behaviour.
 It completely misses deeper and latent behaviour.